ARM-software/CMSIS-View/Examples/Fault/B-U585I-IOT02A/README.md

     cbuild ./Secure/Fault_S.Debug+HW.cprj
     cbuild ./NonSecure/Fault_NS.Debug+HW.cprj
     ```
-> Note: This procedure was tested with Arm GNU Toolchain version 10 2021.10

 > Note: To run and debug executables built with CMSIS-Toolbox with uVision, it is necessary to adapt uVision settings
     relating to output file, and also adapt Debug.ini and Flash.ini scripts accordingly